Bill MacCormick: Early life

 He is the second son of Ewen and Olwen MacCormick who married in 1946 after serving together in the RAF.
 His older brother, Ian MacCormick (also known as the music journalist and writer Ian MacDonald) was born in 1948.
 After attending primary schools in Brixton they were both awarded free places at Dulwich College.
 There MacCormick met Phil Targett-Adams (now better known as Phil Manzanera) and they developed an interest in playing music.
-In 1966 MacCormick's mother worked with Honor Wyatt, the mother of drummer Robert Wyatt, and MacCormick saw his band Soft Machine play their first gig in August 1966 at Coombe Springs in Kingston and, thereafter, became a regular visitor at Honor Wyatt's house in Dalmore Road, West Dulwich, where the band lived and rehearsed.
+In 1966 MacCormick's mother worked with Honor Wyatt, the mother of drummer Robert Wyatt, and MacCormick saw Wyatt's band Soft Machine play their first gig in August 1966 at Coombe Springs in Kingston and, thereafter, became a regular visitor at Honor Wyatt's house in Dalmore Road, West Dulwich, where the band lived and rehearsed.
 In 1968 Manzanera and MacCormick formed a band at Dulwich College with a floating membership except for drummer Charles Hayward, two years their junior.
 Under the name Pooh and the Ostrich Feather they played gigs around the school and at parties.
 MacCormick and Manzanera both left Dulwich College in 1969 and they reunited with Charles Hayward the following year to form a band called Quiet Sun.
 They recruited keyboard player Dave Jarrett and, briefly, sax player, Dave Monaghan, but were unable to find a suitable bass player.
 MacCormick, who was to sing and play drums, learnt the bass parts to the various compositions in order for the band to rehearse and continued as the bass player until the band broke up in the summer of 1971.